TACC/coe-332-sp23/docs/unit01/class_intro.rst

 The entire course will be computer based.
 The instructors will provide a remote server for students to work on.
-Students are expected to have access to a personal / lab computer with a web browser and a terminal (or SCP client).
+Students are expected to have access to a personal / lab computer with a web browser and a terminal (or SSH client).

 **Text:**